hbons/SparkleShare/SparkleShare/Linux/README.md

 ## Building on Linux distributions

 You can choose to build SparkleShare from source or to get the package through your distribution's repositories.
-To run SparkleShare, you'll need the following packages:
+To run SparkleShare, you'll need these packages:

-**Note:** Git 1.9 changed the way local projects without a history are handled, and may cause protocol errors.
-Until a solution is found, it's recommended to use Git 1.8.

 ```
-git 1.8.x
+git >= 2.3
 gtk-sharp3
 mono-core >= 2.8
 notify-sharp